cangjie-bot/cangjie_docs/docs/dev-guide/source_en/reflect_and_annotation/anno.md

 - Can only be applied to lambdas with a suitable last expression.
 - The lambda's last expression must be a call, member access, or reference expression involving:
     - Top-level functions or variables;
+    - Static functions in extensions;
-    - Static functions, properties, or fields;
+    - Static functions, properties, or fields in classes;
     - Foreign declarations;
     - Not local functions or variables;
     - Non-private declarations;